NikhilBagri/Templates/README.md

 ##How to run
 * npm install
-* to start backend server select the server bolder and run node index.js
+* to start backend server select the server folder and run node index.js
 * npm start